interstitialRedirectModalTitle

 Waiting to Take Flight It takes a newly emerged cicada around 30 minutes for its new carapace to harden.

-Once the soil reached about 64 degrees Fahrenheit at a depth of 12-18 inches, the emergence of the cicadas is triggered.
+Once the soil reaches about 64 degrees Fahrenheit at a depth of 12-18 inches, the emergence of the cicadas is triggered.
 Male cicadas emerge first, followed by females a few days later.
 Females can be identified by their pointed abdomen and sheathed ovipositor, the organ they use to lay eggs.

 Once they leave the ground, the cicadas will shed their shells and develop wings, allowing them to fly around and locate fresh hardwood trees and shrubs.
 You can see the singing organ of the male cicada by gently raising its wing and looking for the tymbal located where the wing meets the body.
 Above ground, cicadas have no natural inclination to fly away from predators, which is why they don’t seem to be afraid of people.